tarwn/lessthandot-hugo/blogs/content/posts/2010-01-29-validating-architecture-with-visual-stud-2010.md

 > 1/28/2010 4:04:23 PM: Architecture validation succeeded (0 suppressed).

-Now, let's try adding an illegal call, in this case from the data tier to a caching provider found in the web tier (I first tried adding a reference to the “Biz” project, but was not allowed because it would introduce a cyclic dependency – I guess this was in previous versions but I never ran into it before – pretty cool).
+Now, let's try adding an illegal call, in this case from the data tier to a caching provider found in the web tier (I first tried adding a reference to the "Biz" project, but was not allowed because it would introduce a cyclic dependency – I guess this was in previous versions but I never ran into it before – pretty cool).

 After this call is added, try validating the architecture again.
 The solution will be rebuilt, and you'll see something like this: